JetBrains/kotlin-web-site/pages/docs/reference/compatibility-guide-13.md

 - Source: source-incompatible change stops code that used to compile fine (without errors or warnings) from compiling anymore
 - Binary: two binary artifacts are said to be binary-compatible if interchanging them doesn't lead to loading or linkage errors
-- behavioral: change is said to be behavioral-incompatible if one and the same program demonstrates different behavior before and after applying change
+- Behavioral: a change is said to be behavioral-incompatible if one and the same program demonstrates different behavior before and after applying the change

 One has to remember that those definitions are given only for pure Kotlin.
 Compatibility of Kotlin code from the other languages perspective (e.g. from Java) is out of the scope of this document.